emelmusica/Module-12-SQL-Challenge/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

-# The application offers users interactive options to manage employee data using a MySQL database.
-It allows tasks like viewing, adding, and removing employees, departments, and roles.
-User selections are displayed instantly in the terminal, providing insights into the employee ecosystem.